JMLaurie/DASC41103_Project2_Group23/README.md

-DASC41103 Project 2 — Group 23
+DASC41103 Project 2 – Group 23

-🚀 Project Objective
+🚀 Overview
-Predict whether an individual's income exceeds $50K/year using neural networks and census data.
-This project showcases the effectiveness of a Multi-Layer Perceptron (MLP) for tabular classification and explores how data processing and hyperparameter tuning impact model performance.

-👥 Group Members
-[Add members' names here]

-📊 Dataset Description
-Source: UCI Machine Learning Repository — Adult (Census Income) dataset

-Features: Age, education, occupation, marital status, and more

-Target: Income category (<=50K or >50K per year)

-🤖 Algorithm & Methods
-Model: Multi-Layer Perceptron (MLP) with PyTorch and skorch

-Preprocessing:

-Dropped unnamed/index columns

-Imputed missing values (mean/mode)

-One-Hot Encoding for categoricals, Standard Scaling for numerics

-Label Encoding for the target

-Training: Stratified 80/20 train-test split

-Hyperparameter Tuning: Used GridSearchCV for:

-Learning rate

-Batch size

-Optimizer (Adam, SGD)

-Number of epochs

-Hidden layer sizes & number of layers

-Dropout rate

-Activation function (ReLU, Tanh, Sigmoid)

-Evaluation: Cross-entropy loss, accuracy, precision, recall, F1-score
+This project applies a Multi-Layer Perceptron (MLP) neural network to predict whether an individual earns more than $50,000 per year using the UCI Adult Income dataset.
+The workflow includes:

+Data preprocessing and feature engineering

+Model building and hyperparameter tuning

-📈 Model Evaluation
+Evaluation and reporting
-Best Accuracy: ~85% (stratified cross-validation)

-Key Metrics: Accuracy, precision, recall, F1-score on test set

-Findings: Optimal results with ReLU activation, dropout, and SGD optimizer.
-Tuning had a significant effect.

-📝 Results Summary
-MLP matches classical ML models on tabular data when optimized

-Best architecture: ReLU + SGD + Dropout

-Importance of preprocessing and tuning: Critical for deep learning success

-Limitations: Sensitive to feature scaling and hyperparameters

-🛠️ How To Run
-Clone the repo

-Install requirements:
-pip install torch sklearn skorch pandas numpy

-Place data files in /Data

-Open and run MLP_Final.ipynb
+Comparative analysis with classical machine learning models

 📁 Repository Structure
-/Code: Source code and Jupyter notebooks

-/Data: Dataset files

-/Output: Model results, figures
+text
+Code/
+│   └── MLP_Final.ipynb         # Main notebook with full analysis and implementation

+Data/
+│   ├── project_adult.csv       # Training and test dataset
+│   └── project_validation.csv  # Additional/validation inputs

+Output/
+│   ├── results.csv             # Model predictions and evaluation metrics
+│   └── figures/                # Visualization outputs

+README.md                       # Project summary and analysis
+📦 Folder Contents
+Code/: Jupyter notebook containing data processing, model building, results, and analysis.

+Data/: Raw census dataset and validation/test files.

+Output/: Results, figures, saved metrics, and predictions.

+README.md: This file, detailing project goals, workflow, and analysis responses.

+📝 Analytical Questions & Answers
+a.
+What is the objective of the project?
+To predict whether a person's income is greater than $50,000 per year using an MLP model trained on demographic and occupational features from the UCI Adult Income dataset.

+b.
+Who are the group members?
+Jake Laurie

+c.
+What is the dataset and which features are included?
+Adult Income dataset from the UCI ML Repository.

+Features: Age, workclass, education, marital status, occupation, relationship, race, sex, hours worked per week, native country.

+Target: Income category (<=50K or >50K per year).

+d.
+Which algorithm was used and how was it optimized?
+Algorithm: Multi-Layer Perceptron (MLP) neural network, built with PyTorch/skorch.

+Optimization:

+Data preprocessing: Drop index columns, fill missing values, encode categoricals, scale numerics.

+Hyperparameter tuning: Used GridSearchCV to optimize learning rate, batch size, optimizer (Adam/SGD), epochs, hidden layer structure, dropout, and activation functions (ReLU/Tanh/Sigmoid).

+e.
+How was the model evaluated and what were the results?
+Evaluation Metrics: Accuracy, precision, recall, F1-score (via classification report and confusion matrix).

+Results:

+Best test accuracy: ~85% using SGD optimizer, ReLU activation, and dropout regularization.

+Hyperparameter tuning significantly impacted model performance.

+Visualization and analysis revealed the importance of preprocessing and model configuration.

+f.
+What are the key insights and limitations?
+Insights:

+MLPs can perform well on tabular data when highly optimized.

+Proper feature scaling, encoding, and tuning are essential for neural network success.

+Limitations:

+Sensitive to hyperparameter settings and preprocessing.

+May be outperformed by simpler models if not carefully tuned.

+👥 Authors
+[Add group member names here]